Swanson-Hysell-Group/lab_protocols/converting_sam_to_magic.md

 # Converting .sam magnetic data files into MagIC format

 To execute this protocol you need to download PmagPy (https://github.com/ltauxe/PmagPy) and have it added to your path.
-There are installers as part of the PmagPy project that will add the directory to your path for you (see more info within the PmagPy cookbook: http://earthref.org/PmagPy/cookbook/) or, if you are using a Mac, you can add `export PATH=~/PmagPy:./:$PATH` to your .bash_profile in your home directory.
+There are installers as part of the PmagPy project that will add the directory to your path for you (see more info within the PmagPy cookbook: http://earthref.org/PmagPy/cookbook/) or, if you are using a Mac, you can add `export PATH=~/PmagPy:./:$PATH` to your .profile or .bash_profile file in your home directory.

 (1) Within Terminal, navigate into directory with the .sam and data files you wish to convert.

-(2) We will use the CIT_magic.py program to convert the data from .sam file format into MagIC format.
+(2) Use the CIT_magic.py program to convert the data from .sam file format into MagIC format.
 You can find out about all the options availible in CIT_magic.py by typing `CIT_magic.py -h`

-CIT_magic.py -f [name of the .sam file] -spc 1 -ncn
+Here is what it looks like to run the function CIT_magic.py -f [name of the .sam file] -spc [# of characters denoting the specimen] -ncn [# corresponding to naming convention (see below)] -A [include this if you don't want to average multiple measurments]

+Here is an example:

 CIT_magic.py -f SLB15.sam -spc 1 -ncn 3 -A